tk0987/3D-heat-transport/README.md

 # decrease of temperature of radiator surface will be performed

-currently at stage no. 1
+currently at stage no. 2. note, that one full iteration of loops takes 1.5 h on my i3 4000m. night is long